 This season brings with it discussions and debates among Reformed believers genuinely concerned about how best to honor the Lord in the midst of what can feel like sensationalistic, materialistic mayhem rooted more deeply in paganism than sentimentality-sated Christians care to acknowledge (On the idea that Christmas is plagiarized paganism, see this myth-busting article).
-And beyond whether or not to observe Christmas privately or perhaps merely as a civic holiday, no Christian, especially those in church leadership, should take lightly the question of what we do in corporate public worship on the Lord’s Day.
+And beyond whether or not to observe Christmas privately or perhaps merely as a civic holiday, no Christian, especially those in church leadership, should take lightly the question of what we do in corporate public worship on the Lord’s Day - especially this year, as Christmas actually falls on the Lord's Day!
 Popularly ignored issues at play here are biblical essentials such as the second commandment (God is to be worshiped only on his terms) and its flipside, the liberty of the Christian conscience.

 Smaller Reformed denominations and churches are often viewed as repressive on that latter principle especially, and the idea that a church would not conduct worship significantly reflective of (or upon) Christmas can seem like an especially harsh, unreasonable form of that repression.
 But there’s a deep irony to that criticism.
 The motive for what those smaller churches do and don’t do is the very Christian liberty that their practices, on the surface, seem to suppress.